2019 FIM Women's Motocross World Championship

 The 2019 FIM Women's Motocross World Championship was the 15th Women's Motocross World Championship season.
 Kiara Fontanesi was the defending champion, after taking her sixth title in 2018.
+Yamaha was the defending Manufacturing champion.

 2019 Calendar

 A 5-round calendar for the 2019 season was announced on 25 October 2018.

 Participants

+Points are awarded to finishers of the main races, in the following format: